 - Leg weakness

 Numerous degenerative disc disease treatment options are available.
-These treatments include artificial disc replacement, surgery and management of the symptoms.
-If you are suffering from degenerative disc disease and are not able to work, you may be entitled to disability benefits.
+These treatments include artificial disc replacement, surgery, and management of the symptoms.
+If you are suffering from degenerative disc disease and are not able to work, you may be entitled to long term disability insurance benefits.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].